Guide to nominations for the Annual Doctoral (PhD) Awards of the Royal Society of Tasmania

 - Nominations must be received before COB, 15 November annually.

-- On the first page of the nomination, give (1) the name of the candidate, contact address and email, (2) the name of the nominator, contact address and email and (3) the name, contact address and email of the PhD supervisor, if different from the nominator.
+- On the first page of the nomination, give (1) the name of the nominee, contact address and email, (2) the name of the nominator, contact address and email and (3) the name, contact address and email of the PhD supervisor, if different from the nominator.
 Also state whether the nomination falls into the STEMM or non-STEMM categories.

 - On the second page, provide the title and an abstract (not more than one A4 page) of the PhD research.